-Oral cancer types include any cancer that develops in your mouth.
-This may mean the throat (pharynx), cheeks, tongue, hard and soft palates, floor of the mouth, or lips.
+Oral cancer types include any types of cancer that develops in your mouth.
+This includes the throat (pharynx), cheek, hard and soft palates, floor of the mouth, lips, and tongue cancers.
 It most often presents as a sore in the mouth that will not go away.
 Many people mistake it for a cold sore and do not get the wound checked out.
 This leads to later detection of the disease.
 The majority of oral cancer is classified as squamous cell carcinoma, which attacks epithelial cells.

 Men are most at risk of developing oral cancer, and they run twice the risk as women do of getting it.
 That may be because many of the top causes of oral cancer, such as smoking, are more widely practiced by men than women.
 Agewise, people who are middle-aged and older are most likely to develop the disease.

 Oral cancer kills more than 8,000 people every year.
 Many go into remission only to have the cancer resurface a few years later.
 An increasing number of oral cancer cases are being caused by HPV16, a form of human papillomavirus that effects the mucus membranes and skin.
 It tends to affect the back of the mouth, including the oropharynx, the tonsils, and the base of the tongue.